 Follow these steps to move a patient from bed to a wheelchair.
 The technique below assumes the patient can stand on at least one leg.

-If the patient cannot use his or her leg, you will need to use a lift to transfer the patient.
+If the patient cannot use at least one leg, you will need to use a lift to transfer the patient.

 Make sure any loose rugs are out of the way to prevent slipping.
 You may want to put non-skid socks or shoes on the patient's feet if the patient needs to step onto a slippery surface.